The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: The Jacobi morphism

 \subsection{The Jacobi morphism and the Hessian of the action functional}

-In the fundamental article \cite{GoSt73} of Goldschmidt and Sternberg, the Jacobi equation was introduced and its relation to the Hessian of the action functional was explored in the case of first order field theories.
-We will reformulate their work in our formalism, generalizing it to arbitrary order; in particular by the above definition of a Jacobi morphism we recover the Hessian at any order.
-See the Appendix for the definitions of action functional and variation.
+We reformulate, within our formalism, some results due to Goldschmidt and Sternberg \cite{GoSt73}, which enable us to generalize to any arbitrary order; in particular by the above definition of a Jacobi morphism we recover the definition of the Hessian and generalize some of its properties at any order (see Propositions \ref{H1} and \ref{H2}).

-In this section we will say often that a vector field on $J^rY$, with $r\geq 0$, vanishes identically on a subset of $X$ meaning that it vanishes along the fibers over that subset.
+In the following we say that a vector field on $J^rY$, with $r\geq 0$, vanishes identically on a subset of $X$, meaning that it vanishes along the fibers over that subset.
+We introduce a suitable notion of variation by which we handle different aspects of the theory in a unified way.
+First, we shall define variations of sections.